 Essure victims and their supporters are dissatisfied, however, with the FDA’s 2016 decision to issue a “black box” warning rather than completely banning Essure.
 But the publicity surrounding the investigation has helped bring important Essure safety issues to light, and many physicians and researchers are now working to understand the root causes of Essure side effects.

-Many women have reported experiencing these side effects so severely that they can barely care for themselves without assistance, much less work or care for their families.
+Many women have reported experiencing these side effects so severe that they can barely care for themselves without assistance, much less work, or care for their families.
 Some end up hospitalized for weeks while doctors attempt to identify what’s wrong with them, and at least several women are known to have died from potential complications of Essure.

 Though Essure is supposed to function as “effective” permanent contraception, with early manufacturer-sponsored clinical trials boasting a 99% success rate, postmarket research tells a different story.
 For example, in 2014, researchers at Yale and UC Davis released a study where the incidence of unplanned pregnancies among Essure users was 10%, which was 3 times greater than women who’d had their tubes tied.